fed135/Kalm/README.md

 A library to simplify and optimize your Socket communications.

+- Packet bundling
+- Packet minification
+- Easy-to-use single syntax for all protocols
+- Multiplexing for everyone!

 ## Adapters

 Allow you to easily use different socket types, hassle-free